ZOMBiEZ4GIT/SOL-Setup/README.md

 # - ProtonVPN credentials
 # - User/Group IDs if different from 1000:1000
 # - Timezone if not Australia/Melbourne

+# OR use the automated password generator:
+cd ~/SOL-Setup
+make setup-passwords
 ```

 ### 4. Setup Cloudflared Credentials (Local-Config)